-The English as an Additional Language (EAL) programme has been developed to help non-native English speakers attain a high level of English proficiency in order to access the curriculum, interact with one other, and participate to the fullest extent possible in school life.
+The English as an Additional Language (EAL) programme has been developed to help non-native English speakers develop their English proficiency in order to access the curriculum and fully interact with their peers in a common language.
 Students receive EAL support according to their individual needs.
-This is provided during the regular school day, either in the classroom (Primary School only) or by individual or small group support (or a combination of both.)
+This is provided during the regular school day, either in the classroom (Primary School only) or by individual or small group support (or a combination of both).

 Students in Secondary School must have a certain level of competency in English in order to be successful with the KIS Middle Years Programme and be fully prepared to work toward the IB Diploma.
 Students who enter KIS from Grade 6 and up who require English support will enter an EAL programme designed according to their English language proficiency.
-They will not study English, Humanities and Science until such time as they are able to participate fully in these classes without support.
-Other subject areas such as Math, Thai Studies, Design, Physical Education, the Arts, and Advisory will take place within the mainstream classroom.
+They will not study Language & Literature English, Individuals & Societies or Sciences until such time as they are able to participate fully in these classes without support.
+Other subject areas such as Mathematics, Thai Studies, Design, Physical & Health Education, and the Arts will take place within the mainstream classroom.
 Students must complete the EAL programme by the end of the 9th grade in order to be prepared for the demands of the Diploma Programme.
 Please note that students will only be admitted to KIS if they are expected to be fully mainstreamed by the end of Grade 9.